GameFoundry/bsf/Documentation/Manuals/User/build.md

  - `mkdir build`
  - `cd build`
  - `cmake -G "$generator" ..`
-   - Where *$generator$* should be replaced with any of the supported generators.
+   - Where *$generator* should be replaced with any of the supported generators.
 Some common ones:
      - `Visual Studio 15 2017 Win64` - Visual Studio 2017 (64-bit build)
 	 - `Unix Makefiles`
 	 - `Ninja`